pplanner16/sqlvisional/technical design.md

     if error
 	append error to htmloutput
     else
-	while no rows are returned
-	    build new SQL statement based on last executed statement execute new SQL statement
+	while no rows are or errors returned build new SQL statement based on last executed statement execute new SQL statement
         append rows to htmloutput
     append htmlpagebottom table to htmloutput
 ### buildnewsql(last sql statement)
-    extract table name and main statement
-    query defaultqueries
+    search patternqueries with last sql statement
+    execute patternqueries.subsequentquery
 ### runtests
     query testcase
     while still more rows